 If the load

 Flyback transformers are specifically designed with a gapped core so they can store and transfer energy.
-There are only a handful of commercial flyback transformers that have a high turns ratio (
+There are only a handful of commercial off-the-shelf flyback transformers that have a high turns ratio (

 One advantage of the flyback topology is the switch doesn’t need to block the full output voltage, so a lower-voltage, higher-performance part can be used.
-For a MOSFET, high performance means lower on-resistance
+For a switching MOSFET, high performance means lower on-resistance

 While the MOSFET gets off with light duty, the diode is reversed biased with a voltage of

 The switching frequency was chosen by working backwards from the peak inductor current rating.
 When my initial CCM design suffered from poor efficiency, I reduced the switching frequency to operate the converter in DCM.
 I settled on a frequency of 120 kHz to stay below the 3 A saturation rating of the DA2032.

 The input and output capacitors were chosen to keep the input and output voltage ripple to about 100 mV and 1 V, respectively.
 Nixie tubes were often run from crudely rectified AC power, and they are tolerant of significant voltage ripple.
 The remainder of the parts selection was dictated by the LM5155 datasheet.
 While flyback converters can be designed with output isolation by using optoisolators, these parts draw significant current and the design is only rated to 30 mA, so I used a nonisolated topology for simplicity and higher efficiency.